TheEvergreenStateCollege/upper-division-cs-24-25/dof-25wi/FieldTrip.md

 Monday, February 24th

-* We still need a second van driver, leaving early to arrive back on campus at 3:30pm.
-* Will and Daniel volunteer to be drivers, need to take 15 min canvas course.

-* Bring your driver's license to Motor Pool.
-Paul and Daniel will go after class.

-(Paul will be the backup driver).

-Day before: drivers can pick up keys on Friday (2/21).
+Who:

+SOS students, POF students, staff, and faculty are welcome!

+Drivers:
+* Austin Strayer, normal return to campus (by 5pm)
+* Daniel Kerry, Paul backup, early return to campus (by 3:30pm)

-Pack:
+## To Pack:

 * a Bag lunch
 * Cold weather clothing
 * (phone) camera for pictures, with Ocean Green's permission

+## Schedule
-* 9:00am Meet in Parking Lot C, Drive to Longview, WA
+* 9:00am Meet in Parking Lot C, exchange phone numbers, share address, drive to Longview, WA
 * 11:00am Arrive at Oceans Greens, tour.
 * 12:00pm In teams, draw system diagram and data flow diagrams for how you think Ocean Greens works.
   * include an API server, dashboard, a router gateway / firewall.